MarcusJellinghaus/Docker_based_CI_for_Python_SqlServer/kubernetes_based_CI_infrastructure.md

 - config_map allows to share configuration building blocks

 ## Publishing a service

 LoadBalancer and nodeport allow to publish a port check service configuation with `kubectl get service` `minikube service mongo-express-service`

 ## Namespace

 `kubectl get namespace`
-System namespaces contain infos on Kubernetes, eg similar to schema in SQL Server. default is `Default`.
+Namespaces allow to put kubernetes objects in groups.
+The default namespace is `Default`.

-Allows to group kubernetes objects.
-Useful eg to group different things (like logging, nginx, etc.), or in case different teams are using the Kubernetes cluster, or for different environments (dev/uat/prod) in one cluster, and recycle some components (like logging)
+Namespaces are useful to eg group different things (like logging, nginx, etc.), or in case different teams are using the Kubernetes cluster, or for different environments (dev/uat/prod) in one cluster, and recycle some components (like logging)

 One namespace can access another, eg with a reference like `service.namespace`

 `kubectl --namespace==namespace` The --namespace option allows to set the namespace.
 Also `-n` works.

-Tool kubens allows to set a default namespace
+Tool `kubens` allows to set a default namespace.

 ## Ingress

-kind: Ingress
+Ingress alllows to manage the access to a kubernetes cluster.

-Implementation for ingress also needed - called Incress Controller.
-There are many third party implementations - see also  https://bit.ly/3mJHVFc.
+A specific implementation for an ingress also needs to be selected - called Incress Controller.
+There are several (third party implementations)[https://bit.ly/3mJHVFc].
 Moreover, an external loadbalancer/proxy server is needed to forward the traffic to the ingress controller.

-`minikube addons enable ingress` to start the ingress controller
+`minikube addons enable ingress` starts an ingress controller.

-kubectl apply, get et also works for ingress objects.
+`kubectl` also works for ingress objects.

-edit the hostfile to forward a url to an ingress controller
+To access an ingress controller based on a name (instead of IP adress), the hostfile of the machine can be edited.

 ingress allows to forward subdomains or specific url paths to specific services.